ismailceylan/type.js/readme.md

 ```
 The `construct` method performs the constructive operations of the type.
 Each time
 created an instance from a type, the method runs once, taking the given parameters.
 In this
-method, we can perform the initializations works, creates initial values for properties of the type.
+method, we can perform the initializations works, create initial values for properties of the type.

 ### Let's create intermediate type
 ```javascript